hfoley/PrecisionLearning/01 Create Resources/readme.md

 5. After you've created and updated setting for the pipeline - hit publish to save your changes to Synapse.
 6. You can now run the pipeline to process the raw VitalSource gzipped json file.
 The pipeline will process any files beginning with the filename "Vital*" and process them into the vitalsource container.
 7. Navigate to container and verify a parquet file was created.

+Up next is to upload sample data files into our newly created ADLS Gen 2 data lake.
+You can view and validate what's contained in the resource group.
+Navigate to sample data folder below.
+* [02 Sample Data](https://github.com/hfoley/PrecisionLearning/tree/main/02%20Sample%20Data)   - contains the raw VitalSource extract data I mimicked from documentation (link above)